pylint-dev/pylint/doc/ide-integration.rst

     ;; Set as a minor mode for Python
     (add-hook 'python-mode-hook '(lambda () (flymake-mode)))

-Above stuff is in pylint/elisp/pylint-flymake.el, which should be automatically installed on Debian systems, in which cases you don't have to put it in your .emacs file.
+Above stuff is in ``pylint/elisp/pylint-flymake.el``, which should be automatically installed on Debian systems, in which cases you don't have to put it in your ``.emacs`` file.

 Other things you may find useful to set: